mantidproject/mantid/docs/source/workbench/instrumentviewer.rst

     myiv.reset_view()
     sys.exit(app.exec_())

-NOTE: If the Instrument Viewer is launched outside outside of Workbench on RHEL_7, the user will need to click on the viewing widget to allow it to render correctly.
+NOTE: If the Instrument Viewer is launched outside of Workbench on RHEL_7, the user will need to click on the viewing widget to allow it to render correctly.
 For other operating systems, the Instrument Viewer widget should display the instrument properly upon launching.